- When do puppies start teething?

 Cold chews are great for puppy teething

 These freezeable toys are particularly attractive because they are soothing for your pup’s gums.
 This can be a special blessing for those pups who are having a rough time with the puppy teething process.
-Make sure you do not give your pup ice cubes though, as they may be too rough on their teeth.
-Frozen carrots are a good alternative to ice cubes, as they are softer on teeth.
+Make sure you do not give your pup ice cubes though, as they may be too rough on their teeth, and there is a danger they can be swallowed whole.
+Frozen carrots are a much better alternative to ice cubes (although they will stain your carpet so be careful).

 Remove objects you don’t want them to chew

-If you are firm when teaching your puppy this, they will soon learn that some items are off limits.
+If you are consistent when teaching your puppy this, they will soon learn that some items are off limits and they have plenty of things of their own to chew.
 Remember, your puppy needs to chew when they are teething—they are not simply misbehaving.
 So, make sure you replace what they are chewing with something else.

 Hide your personal belongings

 When exploring the world, puppies naturally gravitate to anything that smells like you.
-After all, you are their best friend; you are the one thing they know for certain in this world.
 It is no wonder, then, that they want to explore your shoes, your socks, your phone—anything that has your scent on it!